-TTrustPilot has now aggregated the previously separate reviews of UKForex and OzForex into the sole brand OFX (there is no distinction between OFX UK and OFX Australia).
+TrustPilot has now aggregated the previously separate reviews of UKForex and OzForex into the sole brand OFX (there is no distinction between OFX UK and OFX Australia).
 So be sure to check reviews relevant to your location to better understand the process and support team.
-In total there are 3950 reviews with an average rating of ‘Excellent’.
-Most OFX money transfer reviews are glowingly positive, while around 8% are complaints.
+In total there are over 4500 reviews as of July 2021 with an average rating of ‘Excellent’.
+Most OFX money transfer reviews are glowingly positive, while around 9% are complaints.

-There are new reviews added daily for the new company name OFX, and we will update this OFX reviews with them as soon as they accumulate.
+There are new OFX reviews added daily by OFX customers from across the world.We endeavour to update this OFX reviews with them as soon as they accumulate.

 OFX Exchange Rate & Fees